C.D. Veracruz: History

 The club played its first game in the 1943–44 Copa México tournament against Atlante who beat them 5–1.
 The club's first goal was scored by Manuel Rodríguez Angues, nicknamed as Manolín.

 In their 1945–46 league Veracruz played 18 games with a streak of 14 wins and 4 draws.
 Veracruz also won their first title in that year.
-In the season 1947–48 they won their first Mexican Cup by beating the Chivas 3–1.
+In the season 1947–48 they won their first Mexican Cup by beating Chivas 3–1.
 Soon Veracruz won their second title, in the 1949–50 season, with the most overwhelming victory in the history of Mexican football, beating Monterrey, 14–0.

 Years later Veracruz acquired famous players such as René Higuita, Braulio Luna, Adolfo Ríos, Luis Hernández, Fernando Arce, Alfredo Tena and others.
-After being relegated to the Primera División A Veracruz came back in 2002 after being declared Primera División A champions and finished 11th place in the Summer of 2002.
+After being sold and moved to Tuxtla Gutiérrez, Chiapas and renamed Jaguares de Chiapas and later relegated to the Primera División 'A' de México, Veracruz came back in 2002 after being declared the Primera División 'A' champions and finished 11th place in the Summer of 2002.
 The Apertura 2004 season had been one of the best for Veracruz as they finished 1st place thanks to new signings such as Cuauhtémoc Blanco, Christian Giménez, Kléber Boas and others.
 Veracruz has had 59 managers so far, as of 2008.
-On the night of Friday April 25, 2008 at Luis "Pirata" Fuente stadium (Home of the Tiburones Rojos de Veracruz), UNAM defeated Veracruz with a final score of 4–2, sending Veracruz to the Primera A division league.
-Veracruz was officially relegated from the Mexican Primera División league on the night of Friday May 2, 2008 in the final match of the regular season against Tecos UAG ending in a 0–0 draw.
+On the night of Friday April 25, 2008 at Luis "Pirata" Fuente stadium (home of the Tiburones Rojos de Veracruz), UNAM defeated Veracruz with a final score of 4–2, sending Veracruz to the Primera División 'A' league.
+Veracruz was officially relegated from the Primera División league on May 2, 2008 in the final match of the regular season against Tecos de la U.A.G. ending in a 0–0 draw.

 First title

 In the club's third year of existence in the 1945–46 tournament, the club went on to win 18 games with a record of 14 wins and 4 draws, managing to win 8 straight.
-The club scored 105 goals that year, leading the club in scoring was the Argentine Jorge Enrico followed by Raimundo Gonzalez with 24.
+The club scored 105 goals that year, leading the club in scoring was the Argentine Jorge Enrico followed by Raimundo González with 24.
 Luis de la Fuente was considered the club's best player because of his unique playing style.

 It was on 2 June 1946, in the second to last round of the tournament in the Parque Asturias in Mexico City, home of Real Club España where the club won 2–3 and so were able to claim themselves champions for the first time.
-With goals scored by José Valdivia, Luis de la Fuente and Raimundo Gonzalez, they ended a 26-year streak of the tournament being won by a club from Mexico City.
+With goals scored by José Valdivia, Luis de la Fuente and Raimundo González, they ended a 26-year streak of the tournament being won by a club from Mexico City.
 That same year the club went on to lose the Campeón de Campeones title against Atlas.